EvanReborn/Encryption.NET/README.md

 Encryption.StartSession();

-// Send the values along with the current Key and IV to the server side for decryption and review SecureWebClient.SendEncrypteValues("", new NameValueCollection {
+// Send the values along with the current Key and IV to the server side for decryption and review SecureWebClient.SendEncrypteValues("http://yourdomain.ltd/", new NameValueCollection {
   ["example"]     = Encryption.Encrypt("data"),
   ["example2"]    = Encryption.Encrypt("data2")
-}, "");
+}, "CUSTOM_USERAGENT");

 // End the session and purge the encryption info Encryption.EndSession();